1932 Willys Overland.

 picture41927 Whippet Roadster:

-When these images were first posted the owner was Currently detailing out the new motor in the Whippet.
-Building a new motor for it over the last few years to replace the original one that was badly fatigue cracked in the block.
-It is now running very well, with a little fine tuning left to complete.
+When these images were first posted, the owner was detailing the new motor in the Whippet.
+Building a new motor for it over the last few years to replace the original, severely fatigue cracked in the block.
+It is now running very well, with some fine tuning left to complete.
 Some cosmetic work remains, then I will be happy.

 willyAs part of the collection of spare parts his father sold to him with the roadster some years previous, he received a 1926 Whippet Touring chassis in basket case status.
 Research of the serial numbers on the frame and engine block showed this car to have been an early Whippet.
-He currently have plans to restore this with a touring body as they are pretty ra re here in the U.S. This car is based in Ohio USA – at the time first posted more details on this car could be found here
+He currently has plans to restore this with a touring body as they are pretty rare here in the U.S. This car is based in Ohio, USA –

 1929 Willys